15 Steps to a Proper Spring Clean

 The areas around door handles always get a build-up of finger marks.
 Attack these with surface cleaner on a good cloth.
 You can buy cleaning products from the local bargain basement shop.
 Recently, for example, instead of paying £7.98 for dishwasher tablets at the supermarket, I picked up exactly the same brand and the same sized box for £2.
-It’s worth looking tat these places for bargain cleaning products.
+It’s worth looking at these places for bargain cleaning products.
 An all-purpose cleaner works – but for a serious spring clean, good old fashioned sugar scrub will help degrease tons of things (and it’s cheap, too!).

 Ideally get down on your knees to clean the skirting boards and banisters with a cloth and cleaning fluid.
 It’s effort but worth it for the final look and your exercise routine!

 Wiping down walls isn’t something we usually think of when it comes to cleaning.
 However, it’s a quick way to spruce up the place – you’ll be amazed how much grime builds up over the years!
 For serious finger marks or crayon (!) you will need a proper cleaner like Cif or one of the other kitchen and bathroom products.

 Pull the bed out (you might need someone to help with this), vacuum under it really thoroughly, doing the bit by the wall with just the vacuum nozzle.
 Use the vacuum head on the wall as well as that often traps dust (do the same behind the sofa as that tends to leave a line of grey dust too).

 Sprinkle baking powder on the mattress, leave it for a couple of minutes then vacuum it off.
 This freshens it.
 Turn the mattress over and do the same on the other side.
 It’s a good idea to turn the mattress every few months if possible (unless you have a no-turn mattress – check first!).